Optional Practical Training (OPT)

+If you e-file your application, you will receive a receipt number and an electronic copy of your receipt notice in your USCIS account soon after filing.
 Approximately two weeks after submitting your application, you should receive a paper notice (I-797 Notice of Action) by post mail.
 This is informing you that USCIS has received your application for processing.
-Keep this notice.
+Keep these documents.
 Also take notice of the receipt number located on the upper left hand side of the document.
 You can use your receipt number to track your case status online.

 Once received by USCIS, processing time is approximately 3 months.
-You can check the status of your case online using the receipt number at the USCIS website.
-You can sign up for automatic case status updates to be sent to your email through the same website.
+You can check the status of your case online at the USCIS website.

-If USCIS reviews your application and needs additional documents, they will mail you a Request for Evidence (RFE).
-If you receive an RFE, email the ISSSO at firstname.lastname@example.org for advisement.
+If USCIS reviews your application and needs additional documents, they will send you a Request for Evidence (RFE).
+If you receive an RFE, email the ISSSO at email@example.com for advisement.

 If it is more than 90 days past the receipt date on your I-797 with no adjudication of your application by USCIS, consult an ISSSO advisor.